TFL4N/PHY412_PyQtGraph_Visualizers/README.md

 ```

 ### Selecting a Part or Chapter
 The simulation is broken down into parts and chapter.
 Parts build intuition and work to explain the full simulation.
-Chapters contain the same parts, but explore different EM plane wave, e.g. linear vs elliptical polarization
+Chapters contain the same parts, but explore different EM plane waves, e.g. linear vs elliptical polarization

-- Chapter 1: A single linear polarized EM plane wave
+- Chapter 1: A single linearly polarized EM plane wave
-- Chapter 2: The superposition of EM plane waves with a relative difference of 0, i.e. linear polarization
+- Chapter 2: The superposition of two EM plane waves with a relative difference of 0, i.e. linear polarization
-- Chapter 3: The superposition of EM plane waves with variable relative difference
+- Chapter 3: The superposition of two EM plane waves with variable relative difference

 ```shell
 # start at part 4 chapter 3